The Political Fix: Is the Modi government battling the virus – or fighting narrative wars?

 India’s devastating Covid-19 situation and the haphazard response from the government remain the top story.
 But Sunday’s election results were significant.
 We will have more coverage of the outcome this week, but here are the key bits:

 - In West Bengal, the Trinamool Congress pulled off a major victory over the BJP, which was hoping to build on its strong Lok Sabha showing in 2019.
-The Trinamood Congress was leading in 213 seats, way above the 148-seat halfway mark, with the BJP a distant second at 77.
+The Trinamool Congress was leading in 213 seats, way above the 148-seat halfway mark, with the BJP a distant second at 77.
 Chief Minister Mamata Banerjee was, however, defeated in a tight contest by her former aide, Suvendu Adhikari, in his pocket borough of Nandigram.
 Banerjee can remain chief minister, as long as she is re-elected from another seat in the state within six months.
 The Left-Congress combine was routed.

 - In Tamil Nadu, the Dravida Munnetra Kazhagam will take over after 10 years of All India Anna Dravida Munnetra Kazhagam rule.
 The DMK is on course for more than 159 seats, in an Assembly where the halfway mark is 118.
 In a state where big sweeps are common, though, the AIADMK alliance’s 75-seat performance is being seen as sign that it was stronger than expected.
 MK Stalin will be chief minister.